pujitm/personal-blog/src/pages/blog/a-better-take-home-software-interview.md

 ...

 constructor(config: CheckoutConfig) {
-  // Usually, I wouldn't assign a default value to `strategy` because it increases coupling for little benefit (in this context), not to mention that it hides behavior that should be explicit (imo)
-  // So, this is for demonstration purposes, please don't crucify me uwu (A Minima strategy selects the lowest possible price) const { calculate, strategy = PricingStrategies.Minima } = config;
+  // for demonstration purposes.
+PricingStrategies.Minima chooses the lowest possible price for an item.
+  // calculate.delivery and calculate.tax would be PriceOption's, the same as any discount or pricing calculation.
+  // They would only apply to their respective items/"sku" identifiers.
+  // > type PriceOption = (dependencies: PricingDependencies) => number | void;

+  const { calculate } = config;
-  this.runPricingStrategy = config.strategy([calculate.delivery, calculate.tax, calculate.productPrice]);
+  this.runPricingStrategy = PricingStrategies.Minima([calculate.delivery, calculate.tax, ...calculate.productDiscounts]);
   this.add(config.delivery, config.tax);
 }
 ```